-Developers can create new custom connectors for their organizations by using BMC Helix Connector Designer.
-Tenant administrators and end users use custom connectors to create flows in BMC Helix Integration Studio for resolving multiple business tasks.
+Developers can create custom connectors for their organizations by using BMC Helix Connector Designer.
+Tenant administrators and end users use custom connectors to create flows in BMC Helix Integration Studio to complete multiple business tasks.

 Connector development overview

 The following diagram provides a high-level overview of the actions and roles that might be involved in the connector development process.
-The exact roles and distribution of responsibilities might vary depending on the nature of a particular project and a company structure.
+The exact roles and distribution of responsibilities might vary depending on the nature of a particular project and the structure of a company.

 For example, if a connector is being designed for a development tool, such as GitHub, the following roles might be appointed:

 - A software architect takes on the Business Analyst role for the project.

 - Developers and QA engineers take on the Developer and the Tenant Administrator roles.

 - Other employees in the business organization are the End Users.

 Before you start the connector development process, make sure that the following tasks are completed: